 Q. Is there another way of submitting an application other than online?
 No, the online application system is the only method to submit an application as it provides parents/guardians with up-to-date information.
 If you are having trouble submitting the application or do not have access to a computer, or the Internet, please contact the admissions office to set up an appointment.
 An admissions team member will be available to assist you with submitting an application.
 To set up an appointment, please call 504-233-4720, Option 1.

 Q. Once I've submitted the application electronically, how will I know that the submission is successful?
 Once the application is completed online, you will receive a confirmation email to the email address you provide on the application (s).
-Please be sure you check for the confirmation email to assure you have successfully submitted an application.
+Please be sure you check for the confirmation email to ensure you have successfully submitted an application.
+Don't forget to check your SPAM folder just in case.
 If your application is missing any required documentation you will be notified by email with a request to provide the additional information.

 IMPORTANT: If you are applying for more than one student, you must submit an application for each student separately.